 - Young children

-Children between 6 months and 8 years may need two doses of flu vaccine to be fully protected.
+Children between 6 months and 8 years may need two doses of flu vaccine, given at least four weeks apart, to be fully protected.
 Check with your child's health care provider.

 Chronic medical conditions can also increase your risk of influenza complications.
 Examples include:

 - Cancer or cancer treatment

 - Cystic fibrosis